dspeterson/dory/doc/sending_messages.md

 [Kafka protocol](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol)
 and further described in
 [this proposal](https://cwiki.apache.org/confluence/display/KAFKA/Keyed+Messages+Proposal).
-The partition keys we describe here are known to Bruce, but not to the Kafka brokers.
-Bruce chooses a partition by applying a mod function to the partition key and using it as an index into an array of partitions.
+The partition keys we describe here are known to Dory, but not to the Kafka brokers.
+Dory chooses a partition by applying a mod function to the partition key and using it as an index into an array of partitions.
 For instance, suppose that topic T has partitions 0, 1, and 2.
-Then Bruce's partition array for T will look like this:
+Then Dory's partition array for T will look like this:

 ```
 [0, 1, 2]
 ```

-For key K, Bruce then chooses (K % 3) as the array index of the partition to use.
+For key K, Dory then chooses (K % 3) as the array index of the partition to use.
 For instance, if K is 6, then array index 0 will be chosen.
 Since partition ID 0 is at position 0, a message with key K will be sent to partition
 0. In practice, this might be useful in a scenario where messages are